 Sex days left!
 Whoops, did I do that again?
 For the last twelve years I’ve been speaking Swedish, Danish and English.
 Everyday it has been a mix of the three.
 The last half year has been mostly English though.
 Even more often than Swedish!
 And sometimes that’s a bit too much for my brain, so I start mixing the languages.
-It’s mostly when I’m tired though… Once I heard myself ask Eric “when are we ätering?”
+It’s mostly when I’m tired though… Once I’ve heard myself say “when are we ätering?”
 To eat in Swedish is ‘att äta’, and then I, somehow, added an ending that makes no sense.
 Sometimes I put in Swedish words in an English sentence like ‘min’, which means mine.
 Or when the English word sounds the same as the Swedish word, I can just continue in Swedish.
 For example: I want to go ut idag.
 It should say ‘I want to go out today’, but the words go and gå (Swedish for go) are pronounced so similar that, to a tired brain, I all of a sudden think I’m speaking Swedish.
-Even if Eric is standing in front of me!
 I do the same if I’m sat reading a Danish newspaper, for example, and I look up to say something to my mum, I start talking in Danish.
 Very confusing.

 To be fair, with the Danish language, a lot of my friends work or have worked for Danish companies, because we live so close to Denmark, and we do all have problems finding the Swedish word for things from time to time.
 It’s only a short twenty minutes ride on the train to go to Copenhagen, the salary is better and the living costs in Sweden is cheaper.